 An interesting version of how top-down signals could be used during visual recognition was proposed by Rajesh Rao and Dana Ballard, who argued that feedback connections provide predictive signals, whereas bottom-up signals convey the difference between sensory inputs and the top-down predictions.
-For example, consider the phenomenon of surround suppression (Section V.5): if we present an optimally-oriented sinusoidal grating within the receptive field of a V1 neuron, the firing rate increases with the size of the stimulus up to a certain point; when the stimulus size exceeds the receptive field size, the firing starts to diminish with increasing size.
+For example, consider the phenomenon of surround suppression (Section 5.5): if we present an optimally oriented sinusoidal grating within the receptive field of a V1 neuron, the firing rate increases with the size of the stimulus up to a certain point; when the stimulus size exceeds the receptive field size, the firing starts to diminish with increasing size.
 According to the predictive coding model, neurons in higher areas with larger receptive field sizes (e.g., V2) send a feedback signal that can predict the responses, and the V1 neuron subtracts those predictions from the sensory inputs, thereby leading to a smaller response for large stimulus sizes.
-Indeed, silencing activity of V2 neurons leads to a reduced surround suppression effect, that is, to stronger responses in V1 to larger stimuli.
+Indeed, silencing activity of V2 neurons leads to a reduced surround suppression effect - that is, stronger responses in V1 to larger stimuli.

 Predictions can take place not only in the spatial domain but also in the temporal domain.
 A constant visual stimulus (in the absence of any external changes or any internal changes like head or eye movements) can be predicted.
 According to the predictive coding model, the feedback signals lead to a reduction of the initial transient response.
-Indeed, transient responses to constant stimuli are the norm throughout the visual system (Section II.9).
+Indeed, transient responses to constant stimuli are the norm throughout the visual system (Section 2.9).

-Such predictive coding ideas can be extended to a multi-layer network.
-The model architecture shown in Figure VIII-11A consists of multiple layers (only two of which are shown in the schematic); each layer is composed of four types of units: input units (blue, $A_l$ ), recurrent representation units (green, $R_l$ ), error representation units (red, $E_l$ ), and prediction units (blue, $\hat{A}l$ ).
-If we remove, or silence, the recurrent units, then the pathway from $A_l$ to $E_l$ to $A{l+1}$ to $E{l+1}$ , is a standard deep convolutional neural network.
+Such predictive coding ideas can be extended to a multilayer network.
+The model architecture shown in Figure 8.11A consists of multiple layers (only two of which are shown in the schematic); each layer is composed of four types of units: input units (blue, A_l), recurrent representation units (green, R_l), error representation units (red, E_l), and prediction units (blue, \hat{A}l).
+If we remove, or silence, the recurrent units, then the pathway from A_l to E_l to A{l+1} to E{l+1} is a standard deep convolutional neural network.
 The recurrent units provide top-down signals.
-If we go from the higher layers down to the lower layers, we generate a progressively larger representation, which can be thought of as a generative deconvolutional network, similar to other algorithms to generate images which are discussed in the next chapter (Section IX.8 and IX.9).
+If we go from the higher layers down to the lower layers, we generate a progressively larger representation, which can be thought of as a generative deconvolutional network, similar to other algorithms to generate images which are discussed in the next chapter (Sections 9.8 and 9.9).
 The investigators refer to this network as PredNet.

 In this network, the error units pass the difference between the predictions and the inputs to the next layer.
 The recurrent units take as input both the error in the current layer and the top-down activity from the next layer.
-In contrast to standard deep convolutional neural networks like the one in Figure VIII-2, here the network shows rich dynamics: the activation of every unit evolves over time.
+In contrast to standard deep convolutional neural networks like the one in Figure 8.2, here the network shows rich dynamics: the activation of every unit evolves over time.

-Let $x_t$ represent the input frame at time t.
-For the first layer, ${}tA_l = x_t$ .
+Let x_t represent the input frame at time t.
+For the first layer, $A_t^t = x_t$.
 For the next layers, the input units compute a convolution (plus rectification and pooling) over the activation of the error units in the previous layer:

-$$A_l^t = MAXPOOL\left(ReLU(CONV(E{l-1}^t))\right)$$ Equation VIII.13
+$$A{l}^{t} = \text{MAXPOOL}(\text{ReLU}(\text{CONV}(E{l-1}^{t})))$$ (8.13)